Community Resource Programs

 - Dispensing of medications by Genoa or a community pharmacy

 - Monitoring of clients as they self-administer their medications

 - Administration of injectable medications by medical staff

-There are currently four group homes in the Evansville area.
+There are currently three group homes in the Evansville area.
 Each home has a capacity for 10 residents and is staffed 24 hours a day, seven days a week.
 The homes are less restrictive than inpatient programs in hospital settings but provide more structure and supervision than living independently in the community.